Ashvani2403/DashX/README.md

    - Check extracted data in the preview screen.

 4. **Automated Marg Entry**
-   - Tool launches Marg ERP and inputs all data automatically.
+   - Tool inputs all data automatically in Marg purchase entry.

 ---